-Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
-Each year, nearly 40,000 9-12 grade students from across the country enter to win their share of $2.1 million in educational scholarships and incentives awarded through the program.
+Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regard to a democratic and patriotic-themed recorded essay.
+Each year, nearly 25,000 9-12 grade students from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.

 The national first place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 A complete list of other national scholarships ranges from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins at least a scholarship of $1,000.
 Before submitting your essay, read the rules and eligibility requirements, applications must be turned in to Post 1262 by midnight, Oct.
 31. Download and complete the 2022-2023 Voice of Democracy entry form here.

 Each year, nearly 68,800 students in grades 6-8 enter the VFW’s Patriot’s Pen youth essay contest for a chance to win their share of more than $1.4 million in state and national awards.
 Each first place state winner receives a minimum of $500 at the national level, and the national first place winner wins $5,000!

 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
 Before submitting your essay, read the rules and eligibility requirements, applications must be turned in to Post 1263 by midnight, Oct.
 31. Download and complete the 2022-2023 entry form here.

 Each year, students in grades 3-5 enter the Department of Washington Youth Essay contest for a chance to win state awards.